-As we have mentioned in Introduction, the $^{6}$H g.s.\ position was suggested to be at $E_T = 2.6 - 2.7$ MeV in Refs.\ \cite{Aleksandrov:1984,Belozyorov:1986}.
-However, now the ground states energies are known for $^{5}$H (at $\sim 1.8$ MeV \cite{Korsheninnikov:2001,Golovkov:2005}) and $^{7}$H (at $\sim 2.2$ MeV \cite{Muzalevskii:2021}).
-Based on these values, the energy reported in \cite{Aleksandrov:1984,Belozyorov:1986} for the $^{6}$H ground state, would mean the lack of the neutron pairing effect in the even-neutron nucleus $^{7}$H (experimental paring energy appears to be $\sim 0.7 - 1$ MeV compared with $\sim 3$ MeV expected from analogy with the $^{7}$He-$^{8}$He pair).
-Hence, we conclude that the results reported in Refs.\ \cite{Aleksandrov:1984,Belozyorov:1986} are not compatible with the standard pairing assumption.
+As we have mentioned in Introduction, the $^{6}$H g.s.\ position was suggested to be at $E_T = 2.6 - 2.9$ MeV in Refs.\ \cite{Aleksandrov:1984,Belozyorov:1986,Caamano:2008}.
+However, now the g.s.\ energies are known for $^{5}$H ($E_T\approx 1.8$ MeV \cite{Korsheninnikov:2001,Golovkov:2005}; the $E_T=2.4(3)$ MeV value from \cite{Wuosmaa:2017} is practically consistent with this value) and $^{7}$H ($E_T\approx 2.2$ MeV \cite{Muzalevskii:2021}; we regard the $E_T\sim 0.3-1$ MeV value from \cite{Caamano:2008} as much less reliable).
+Based on these values, the energy reported in \cite{Aleksandrov:1984,Belozyorov:1986,Caamano:2008} for the $^{6}$H ground state, would mean the lack of the neutron pairing effect in the even-neutron nucleus $^{7}$H (experimental paring energy appears to be $\sim 0.7 - 1$ MeV compared with $\sim 3$ MeV expected in analogy with the $^{7}$He-$^{8}$He pair).
+Hence, we conclude that the results reported in Refs.\ \cite{Aleksandrov:1984,Belozyorov:1986,Caamano:2008} are not compatible with the standard pairing assumption.
 The $^{6}$H ground state suggested in this work at $E_T = 4.5$ MeV precisely fits the pairing energy systematics.